UNH-CORE/RM2-tow-tank/README.md

 ### Summary

-  1. Build a scaled RM2 vertical axis turbine model, as faithfully as possible.
+  1. Build a scaled RM2 vertical axis turbine model.
   2. Measure performance curves to find a Reynolds number independent operating condition.
   3. Measure the near-wake at the Reynolds number found in 2.